vando026/successr/README.md

 To understand how to add to the path environmen variable, see
 <https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/>.
-You will have to waste some time doing this.
+You may have to waste some time doing this.

 <p></p>